Sereact raises $110 million to bring embodied intelligence to real-world scenarios

 Therefore, Cortex adopts a hierarchical design: first understand the task and visual scene, generate a 3D plan, and then adapt it to the control space of specific robots through the motion control module.

-In 2026, Sereact successively updated Cortex 1.5, Cortex 1.6, and Cortex 2.0 within a few months.
+In 2026, Sereact continuously updated Cortex 1.5, Cortex 1.6, and Cortex 2.0 within a few months.

-It introduces "interactive reinforcement learning policy patching": when a robot fails at a certain node, a human operator provides a short error - correction demonstration via remote control.
+It introduces "interactive reinforcement learning policy patching": when a robot fails at a certain node, a human operator provides a short error - correction demonstration through remote control.
 The system then absorbs this demonstration as a local policy update instead of retraining the entire model.
 The updated policy can also be synchronized to the robot cluster, allowing single - point experience to be reused across multiple deployment nodes.

 In the past, many robot learning methods only considered the final result: success or failure.
-However, in real - world operations, a large amount of valuable information is hidden in the process, such as sliding, lag, collision risk, abnormal force feedback, or partially correct actions completed before failure.
+However, in real - world operations, a large amount of valuable information is hidden in the process, such as sliding, hysteresis, collision risks, abnormal force feedback, or partially correct actions completed before failure.
 PRO extracts continuous learning signals from real - world operations, enabling the daily operation process itself to be used for model optimization.

 Sereact claims that in tasks such as pick - and - place, shoe - box opening, and returns processing, the success rate of Cortex 1.6 is approximately 98%.